A Guide To Trip Over Tools Work Accident – How Much Compensation Can I Claim?

 - Useful Links

-Slip, trip and fall accidents can result in a number of injuries.
-Common injuries can include;
+Slip, trip and falls over tools in work accidents can result in a number of injuries.
+Potential injuries can include;

 Regulation 12 ‘Condition of floors and traffic routes’ (section 3) of the 1992 Workplace (Health, Safety and Welfare) Regulations states that;